oscar-stack/puppet-debugging-kit/README.md

     The agent is configured to contact a master running at `pe-<version>-master.puppetdebug.vlan` --- so ensure a VM with that hostname is configured and running before bringing up any agents.

+### POSS Specific Roles

+There are a few roles that assist with creating VMs that run Puppet Open Source Software (POSS).

+  - `poss-apt-repos`:
+    This role configures access to the official repositories at apt.puppetlabs.com for Debian and Ubuntu VMs.

+  - `poss-yum-repos`:
+    This role configures access to the official repositories at yum.puppetlabs.com for CentOS and Fedora VMs.

 ## Extending and Contributing

 The debugging kit can be thought of as a library of configuration and data for [Oscar](https://github.com/adrienthebo/oscar).